nivzor/event-creator/README.md

 ### [Live Site]()

 ## Introduction
 This code is for use with the widget of live feed :)

-Setup:
+And Now also with the Matches MidChart Feed

+###Setup:
 - run ```npm i && npm start``` to start the development server